cmzluna/cmzluna/README.md

 I'm a fullstack web developer working with JS, React, React Native, Redux, Node and many other technologies.
-My current focus is on the FrontEnd developing Mobile Apps with RN.
+My current focus is on the FrontEnd developing Mobile Apps with ReactNative.
 <br />
 Currently Learning Kotlin/Android Native Development.